 Boiler vs Water Heater – The Conclusion

-While it’s true that both of these systems heat water, only one of them also provides heat for one’s home – the boiler.
+While it’s true that both of these systems heat water, only one of them also provides heat for one’s home – the boiler (read my post on how to service an oil boiler as well).
 In other words, these appliances are similar but not interchangeable.
 For that matter, make sure to pick the right one for your needs.